People

 Emily Mortimer

 Emily joined our lab as a paid intern, to gain new skills researching gene-environment interactions in skin.
-From September 2024 Emily has been working on her PhD joint-funded by Medical Research Scotland and Unilever
+From September 2024 Emily has been working on her PhD joint-funded by Medical Research Scotland and Eczema Outreach Support

 Silvia Shen